traversable/schema/packages/arktype/README.md

 └──────────────────────────┴─────────────────┘
 ```

-<a href="https://dev.to/ahrjarrett/how-i-built-javascripts-fastest-deep-clone-function-5fe0" target="_blank">This article</a> goes into more detail about what makes `ark.deepClone` so fast.
+[This article](https://dev.to/ahrjarrett/how-i-built-javascripts-fastest-deep-clone-function-5fe0) goes into more detail about what makes `ark.deepClone` so fast.

 #### Example